rokath/tip/docs/TipUserManual.md

 //!
 An indirect dictionary needs a 2-byte reference and therefore only pattern with at least 3 bytes make sense there.
 //!
 Each indirect dictionary adds 255 >= 2-bytes reference pattern and reduces the direct pattern space by one.
 //!
 The max possible value is 127, but that would not allow any direct references at all.
-// Values making sense are probably in the range 0...10.
-The optimum depend on the kind of data.
+//!
+Values making sense are probably in the range 0...10.
+The optimum depends on the kind of data.
 #define INDIRECT_DICTIONARY_COUNT 0
 ```